Homepage > Education and Learning > Schools > Find a School > School Search

 Children are accompanied and collected from their classroom doors at the start and end of the day.
 Staff will only hand children over to people that they know unless they have been informed of a different arrangement.
 If an unknown person comes to collect a child, parents/carers will be contacted before a child is allowed to leave school premises.

 All staff are trained in Safeguarding to at least level 1 and have completed relevant checks prior to working in school.
-There is a designated Safeguarding lead.
+There are several designated Safeguarding leads within school.

 PE sessions are only taught by teaching staff or trained outside professionals such as sports coaches.
 Risk assessments are undertaken and updated regularly for the different PE areas within school, such as the all weather pitch, sports field and school hall.